thenumbernine/symmath-lua/README.contents.md

 print((Delta - (r^2 + a^2)) * a * sin(theta)^2 / rho^2)
 ```

+Alternatively, you can run Lua with `-lsymmath.setup`, which is equivalent to `require 'symmath.setup`, which calls `require 'symmath'.setup()`.

 ### Numbers

 For the most part Lua numbers will work, and will automatically be replaced by symmath Constants (found in symmath.Constant).